Introduction

 1. REST-native agent integration through existing API gateways and service governance controls.

-2. OpenAPI-documented run endpoints that align with established enterprise integration practices.
+2. OpenAPI-documented run endpoints that match established enterprise integration practices.

 3. Lightweight interoperability patterns in mixed stacks that prioritize HTTP conventions over protocol-specific runtime adapters.